leoduan/leoduan.github.io/index.md

 I'm a statistician interested in **probabilistic machine learning**.

-I work as an Assistant Professor in the Department of Statistics at University of Florida.
+I am an Assistant Professor in the Department of Statistics at University of Florida.
 Previously I was a postdoc associate in Duke University, working with Prof. David Dunson on Bayesian modeling for complex data.
-I obtained my PhD from Department of Mathematics at University of Cincinnati in 2015, studying non-parametric Bayes under the supervision of Profs.
+I obtained my PhD from Department of Mathematics at University of Cincinnati in 2015, studying non-parametric Bayes and working with Profs.
 Rhonda Szczesniak and Xia Wang.

+Students interested in working on Bayesian machine learning are encouraged to contact me via email.

+li dot duan at ufl dot edu

 ### Course Links